dragonlee258079/Scribble_RGBD/readme.md

 - `pip install -r requirements.txt`

 ## Data Preparation
-Download the dataset from [Baidu Driver](https://pan.baidu.com/s/192MnRSgXSDXb0l7mJZ18ng) (cxx2) and unzip them to './dataset'.
+Download the dataset from [Train/Train_Xu/Test](https://drive.google.com/drive/folders/1mZ1f6PTLY4UVP9kttgd5f6BXM_hlCtIo?usp=sharing) and unzip them to './dataset'.
 Then the structure of the './dataset' folder will show as following:
 ````
 -- dataset
    |-- train_data